DocHolliday13x/reading-notes/Class301/class06.md

 ### Reading Statement

-Why this topic matters as it relates to the material I am studying:
+Why this topic matters as it relates to the material I am studying: We are going to be using Node.js a lot in the future, so it's important that we understand what exactly it is as well as what it is doing.
+And paired programming is often how you will work in the industry, so getting some time as the driver and as the navigator is important so that we can develop a good workflow for pair programming not only in class, but when we are realeased into the world of software development.

 ### Introduction to NODE.js